HL7/phd/input/pagecontent/ProfileConsumers.md

 ##### Vital Signs
 FHIR (R4) requires that a LOINC code is present if the measurement is one of the vital signs given [here](https://hl7.org/fhir/R4/observation-vitalsigns.html).
 In that case, the Observation.code shall have at least a second coding element containing the LOINC magic value. *The consumer must be aware that the MDC-to-LOINC mapping may be many to one*.
 For example, both the pulse rate obtained from a Blood Pressure Cuff (149546) and the pulse rate obtained from a Pulse Oximeter (149530) may be mapped to the same LOINC code (8867-4).
 A PHG is not required to use the LOINC codes from the FHIR vital signs profile but may map the MDC codes to more specific LOINC codes.

-In addition to the LOINC magic value, FHIR requires an Observation.category.coding.code element with value "vital-signs" when the measurement is a vital sign.
-When the measurement is not a vital sign, the PHD measurement profiles do not require an Observation.category element.
+In addition to the LOINC code, FHIR requires an Observation.category.coding.code element with value "vital-signs" when the measurement is a vital sign.

 Below is a snippet showing a code element for a measurement type that is a vital sign (body temperature) along with the category elements:
 {% fragment Observation/temperature-observation JSON EXCEPT:code|category %}

 ##### Caveats
 The PHG may express the code in additional coding systems but the consumer cannot rely on it.
 The PHD profiles in this IG require *only* the MDC code as it is provided by the PHD and the LOINC code if the measurement is a vital sign.
 It is also possible that a vital sign is *not* mapped to LOINC by the PHG.
 By design, the PHG is written to map the data from the PHD without any knowledge to what the data is.
 The exception is for the LOINC codes for vital signs which require the PHG to pre-code a map.
-If a new PHD specialization is created after the PHG is already implemented, the new PHD may possess a new MDC code and the new code may be a vital sign (perhaps the new code represents a pulse rate obtained via a new technique).
+If a new PHD specialization is created after the PHG is already implemented, the new PHD may use a new MDC code and the new code may be a vital sign (perhaps the new code represents a pulse rate obtained via a new technique).
 The PHG can still populate the Observation.code.coding.code with the MDC code as that is provided in the PHD protocol, but the new MDC code will not be in its pre-coded local map of MDC codes to LOINC codes.

 #### The Time Stamp: Observation.effective[x]
 All measurements contain a time stamp which is either an instant in time, a dateTime data type, or a period of time, a Period data type.
 The period has both a start and end.
 Results of a workout session are a common type of measurement with a period.
 The 'instant' data type is not used as it is permissible for PHDs to report time at resolutions greater than a day in which case there is no time zone.
 An activity monitor reporting only daily summaries could be an example of a PHD using such a resolution.